 It’s the New Year and we all know what that means….New Years Resolutions.
 While I think the idea behind the practice of making goals for the New Year is good, I find myself cautious.
 I question the motive and the attitude that drive why we make resolutions.
-Am I giving the middle finger to the year 2019 and trying to erase it from my memory?
+Am I giving the middle finger to last year and trying to erase it from my memory?
 Creating goals in an attempt to exceed a monumental year?
-Putting my hope in 2020 to be the year that I finally lose that weight or get that promotion because who I am right now is not enough?
+Putting my hope in the new year to be the year that I finally lose that weight or get that promotion because who I am right now is not enough?
 I want to explore a different way of thinking.
 What if we exchange our agendas for a posture of curiosity?
-What if we enter into the new year with pause, with reverence for 2019, in spite of the hardships?
-With an open heart and an open mind for all that 2020 may hold.
+What if we enter into the new year with pause, with reverence for last year, in spite of the hardships?
+With an open heart and an open mind for all that the new year may hold.

 A Surprising View